G3RGES/G3RGES/README.md

 ### Hi there 👋
 - 🤔 I am a graduate of commerce college and I am currently learning React.js to work as a front-end developer.
 I am passionate about building functional and good-looking sites, and I am a quick learner and a team player.
 I am always learning and growing, and I am excited to become a next big thing in the web development industry.
-- 🌱 I’m currently learning react.js to work as a frontend react.js developer
 - 🔭 I’m currently looking for a junior position as a react.js developer
 - 😎 [My Website](https://gergesnashaat.vercel.app/))
  ### 💪 Skills
-- React.js
 - HTML
 - CSS
 - Redux